Frequently Asked Questions

 The maximum allotted time is 12 months.
 However, one can finish as early as one can.
 The earlier one finishes the assignments related to each module, attends 20 Days Workshops, and takes the final examination, the earlier we award the diploma.

-To conveniently finish the course in 10 months, it requires you to devote about three hours on reading the manuals, and two hours on the online learning management system (to watch training videos, presentations and solve quizzes and submit assignments) per week.
+To conveniently finish the course in 10 months, it requires you to devote about three hours on reading the manuals, and two hours on the online learning management system (to watch training videos, and presentations and solve quizzes and submit assignments) per week.
 So collectively it requires approximately five hours per week.

 Yes, you may speed up and finish the course as soon as you can.
 The earlier you submit all your assignments and take the final online examination, the earlier you get your diploma.